 - Accounts retrieved via their Website address field - if it matches the email domain and no associated Contacts are found

 - Other related records retrieved based on message Subject and Body scanning

 If the aggregated list contains no addresses (that is, all addresses were filtered out as internal/blacklisted), the message is categorized as Internal and no related records are displayed for it.

 If SmartCloud Connect reads a support case code contained in the message’s subject line, it also retrieves and adds the corresponding record to the related records list.
 Additionally, If there are direct links to Salesforce records (e.g., http://yourcompany.my.salesforce.com/0011J00001C5VJa) or email addresses found in message body, these items are also added to the list.

 Please note that searching for records related to internal emails can also be performed, if the Add-In is configured to do so by enabling the Include internal emails into search results option on SmartCloud Connect Customization page – this option excludes internal email addresses filtering.

 How SmartCloud Connect Filters Records Displayed in Search Results¶

 In addition to the customizable viewed items filters applied to make SmartСloud Сonnect’s display of Salesforce records convenient and focused, SmartCloud Connect – Salesforce records synchronization includes certain synced items filters necessary for sync optimization, so the items actually displayed in SmartCloud Connect search results are what remains after application of all these filters, besides the search criteria you have entered.

 The applied filters are:

-- The “internal emails” filter and the “do not load related objects lists” filter (refer to this article to learn how to disable or enable these filters), as well as other filters which can be adjusted in customization settings (Global search filter and Contextual search filter).
+- The “internal emails” filter and the Do not load related objects lists filter to learn how to disable or enable these filters), as well as other filters which can be adjusted in customization settings (Global search filter and Contextual search filter).